Nefiracetam (DM-9384)

 Nicotinic acetylcholine receptor enhancement

-Nefiracetam enhances NICOTINIC ACh receptor activity — distinguishing it from cholinesterase inhibitors (which prevent ACh breakdown) and other racetams (which affect different mechanisms).
+Nefiracetam enhances nicotinic ACh receptor activity — distinguishing it from cholinesterase inhibitors (which prevent ACh breakdown) and other racetams (which affect different mechanisms).
 Mechanism for proposed cognitive enhancement and antiapathy effects.

 2